JuliaQX/QXZoo.jl/README.md

 which can subsequently be used to generate quantum algorithm representations for running on a variety of different backends.

-Integrates with QXRun.jl to perform full end-to-end demonstrations of quantum circuit simulation as part of the QuantEx project.
+Integrates with QXTools.jl to perform full end-to-end demonstrations of quantum circuit simulation as part of the QuantEx project.
+It was developed as part of the QuantEx project, one of the individual software projects of WP8 of PRACE 6IP.

 ## Installation